Propeller Design with OpenFOAM

-Running OpenFOAM within CAESES® is simply done by means of a “computation” object that triggers the Allrun script with a single click: Then, a geometry variant gets exported, meshing is triggered (using the meshing tool of choice), CFD is started and results are pushed back into CAESES® – everything works fully automated.
+Running OpenFOAM within CAESES® is simply done by means of a “computation” object that triggers the Allrun script with a single click: Then, a geometry variant gets exported, meshing is triggered (using the meshing tool of choice), CFD is started and results are pushed back into CAESES®.
+This process is fully automated.

 Running OpenFOAM within CAESES® in the context of propeller design is also briefly described in a PDF tutorial that comes with CAESES®.
 There is also a video (CAESES as a GUI for OpenFOAM) in our video section.
 And, there is a nice blog post (blade analysis for propellers) which shows how to quickly generate a fully-parametric blade model from a set of given NURBS surfaces (for blade designers).
 Another blog post about a Wageningen B-Series propeller comes with a short video that shows how to quickly generate these specific propeller geometries including a link to online propeller tools.

 If you have further questions about coupling CAESES® and OpenFOAM, please drop us a line, or take a look into the CAESES® forum where plenty of posts deal with this topic (just enter e.g. “OpenFOAM” into the search field).
 For instance, see this detailed description about running the Ahmed Body using OpenFOAM from within CAESES®.